 We continue to invest in developing key management and craft personnel and in procuring the specialty equipment and tooling needed to win and execute both large-scale and smaller projects that will be necessary to improve the reliability of our nation's electric power grid and to integrate new generation.
-In 2011 and 2010, respectively, we invested approximately \$42.3 million and \$21.9 million of capital in equipment, tooling and other assets.
+In 2012 and 2011 we invested approximately \$37.2 million and \$42.3 million, respectively, of capital in equipment, tooling and other assets.
 Most of our capital expenditures were spent to prepare for the anticipated opportunities in our transmission business.
-We plan to invest in additional property and equipment, substantially through cash flows from operations and cash on hand, with a focus on transmission-related equipment.
-Our investment strategy is based on our belief that transmission spending will continue to remain strong over the next several years as electric utilities, cooperatives and municipalities make up for the lack of infrastructure spending in the past, combined with the overall need to integrate new generation into the electric power grid.
+We plan to continue to invest in additional property and equipment, substantially through cash flows from operations and cash on hand, with a focus on transmission and distribution equipment.
+Our investment strategy is based on our belief that transmission spending will continue to remain strong over the next several years as electric utilities, cooperatives and municipalities make up for the lack of infrastructure spending in the past, combined with the overall need to integrate new generation into the electric power grid, and our belief that distribution demand will increase.